amitgoswami1027/AmitGoswamiNotes/Behavioural_Interviews.md

 # BEHAVIOURAL INTERVIEWS

+ELEVATOR PITCH
+I am a software development Leader with 21 years of industry experience helping companies deliver innovative, scalable and reliable product solutions to the customers.

+I have successfully led team of high performing Software development Managers, Architect and Product Managers, managing and delivering product solutions spanning across multiple technology stacks that generate overall revenue of around 2 Billon US Dollars.
+I made this happen by continuous coaching development Managers and researcher, optimizing the software engineering process and creating the innovative product development environment.

+I am passionate, enthusiastic and dedicated professional, excited about new challenges and always but energy in providing & improving the state of art customer experiences.

 ## THE PURPOSE OF BEHAVIOURAL INTERVIEWS
 Past behavior is a predictor of future behavior.
 When preparing for interviews, it is very common for people to gloss over the behavioral portion and just focus on fine-tuning their applicable knowledge.
 However, interviewers also want to know if you are someone they would want to work with.
 They may be wondering: